 The Wonderful World of Wild Rice

 For centuries, Native Americans in the northern and eastern United States depended on wild rice for 25% of their staple diet.
 Known as “Manomin,” which means “good berry”, wild rice was regarded as “food from the gods”.
 Other names associated with wild rice include Indian rice, squaw rice, water oats, marsh oats, and blackbird oats (Oelke, 1982).
 Wild rice is native to the northern and eastern seaboard of the United States, Canada, and southeastern U.S. coastal areas, as well as a small portion of Texas.
+The picture shows this beautiful hardy plant.

 Early players in the production of wild rice